-All the files for our experiments are available via http from http://www.lsv.ens-cachan.fr/~steel/pkcs11.
 We describe each experiment below and summarise in Table 1.
 In the figures describing attacks, we sometimes omit the values of attributes whose value is inconsequential to the attack, for the sake of clarity.
 Similarly, we omit unused terms from the intruder's initial knowledge.
 Experiment 1.
 In our first four experiments, we model a PKCS#11 configuration with 3 symmetric keys: one is a sensitive key, k_1 , stored on the device, for which the intruder knows the handle but not the true value of the key.
 The second, k_2 , is also loaded onto the device, and the intruder has a handle but not the true value.
 The third is the intruder's own key, k_3 , which is not loaded onto the device in the initial state.
 We start with a configuration in which the only restrictions on attribute setting and unsetting are those described in the manual.
 As expected, we immediately rediscover Clulow's key separation attack for the attributes decrypt and wrap (see Figure 1).

 Experiment 2.
-We modify the configuration from Experiment 1 by applying Clulow's first suggestion: that attribute changing operations be prevented from allowing a stored key to have both wrap and decrypt set.
-Note that in order to do this, it is not sufficient merely to check that decrypt is unset before setting wrap, and to check wrap in unset before setting decrypt.
+We modify the configuration from Experiment 1 by applying Clulow's first suggestion: attribute changing operations are prevented from allowing a stored key to have both wrap and decrypt set.
+Note that in order to do this, it is not sufficient merely to check that decrypt is unset before setting wrap, and to check wrap is unset before setting decrypt.
 One must also add wrap and decrypt to the list of sticky attributes which once set, may not be unset, or the attack is not prevented, [17].
 Having applied these measures, we discovered a previously unknown attack, given in Figure 3.
 The intruder imports his own key k_3 by first encrypting it under k_2 , and then unwrapping it.
 He can then export the sensitive key k_1 under k_3 to discover its value.